nqzero/PUPL/PUPL-FAQ.md

 what are the goals of this license ?
- - provide end users and ISVs with known future costs
+ - provide end users and ISVs with predictable future costs
  - provide the developer with income
  - encourage development of useable software, vs tools that will drive support-based income